 10.2.1 Access to Public Transport Best Practice The most accessible schools will have effective access to public transport.
 Depending on the locality, this could include airports, National & local bus routes, Railways, trams, underground or other light transit systems, cycle lanes, local taxi infrastructure.
 People with disabilities may rely on such services to reach the school.
-Audit Findings There is access to public transport from the school site with the nearest bus stop being located on London Road.
-Does the school website provide links to route planning sites (e.g., Google maps etc)?
-Yes Does the school website provide links to local bus and /or train timetables?
-No Grade 2021 Compliant Suggestions to improve/resolve Maintain existing action and processes.
+Audit Findings There is access to public transport from the school site with the nearest bus stop being located on London Road. • Does the school website provide links to route planning sites (e.g., Google maps etc)?
+Yes There are a few main reasons to add a Google map to a website: It helps customers or website visitors get directions to your business and saves customers the steps of opening a new browser window, leaving your website, and finding directions.
+Potential visitors can simply use the map on your website.

+Does the school website provide links to local bus and /or train timetables?
+No Grade 2024 Compliant Suggestions to improve/resolve Maintain existing action and processes.